mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the LeafNode is compatible with the group's parameters.
 If the GroupContext has a `required_capabilities` extension, then the required extensions, proposals, and credential types MUST be listed in the LeafNode's `capabilities` field.

 * Verify that the credential type is supported by all members of the group, as specified by the `capabilities` field of each member's LeafNode, and that the `capabilities` field of this LeafNode indicates support for all the credential types currently in use by other members.

-* Verify that the `leaf_node_source` field has the appropriate value for the context in which the LeafNode is being validated (as defined in
-  {{leaf-node-contents}}).

-* If applicable, verify the `lifetime` field:
-  * When validating a LeafNode in a KeyPackage before sending an Add proposal, the current time MUST be within the `lifetime` range.
-A KeyPackage containing a LeafNode that is expired or not yet valid MUST NOT be sent in an Add proposal.
-  * When receiving an Add or validating a tree, checking the `lifetime` is RECOMMENDED, if it is feasible in a given application context.
-Because of the asynchronous nature of MLS, the `lifetime` may have been valid when the leaf node was proposed for addition, even if it is expired at these later points in the protocol.

-* Verify that the following fields in the LeafNode are unique among the members of the group (including any other members added in the same Commit):

-    * `encryption_key`
-    * `signature_key`

-* Verify that the extensions in the LeafNode are supported by checking that the ID for each extension in the `extensions` field is listed in the `capabilities.extensions` field of the LeafNode.
+* Verify that the extensions in the leaf node are supported.
+The ID for each extension in the `extensions` field MUST be listed in the field `capabilities.extensions` of the LeafNode.

+* Verify the `lifetime` field:
+  * If the LeafNode appears in a message being sent by the client, e.g., a proposal or a commit, then the client MUST verify that the current time is within the range of the `lifetime` field.
+  * If instead the LeafNode appears in a message being received by the client, e.g., a proposal, a commit, or a ratchet tree of the group the client is joining, it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.

+* Verify the `leaf_node_source` field:
+  * If the LeafNode appears in a KeyPackage in an Add proposal, verify that `leaf_node_source` is set to `key_package`.
+  * If the LeafNode appears in an Update proposal, verify that `leaf_node_source` is set to `update`.
+  * If the LeafNode appears in the `leaf_node` value of the UpdatePath in a Commit, verify that `leaf_node_source` is set to `commit`.

 ## Ratchet Tree Evolution